Basic Industrial Chemicals Trading License in Dubai

 Dubai has long been a gateway between East and West, and its chemicals trading sector is no exception.
 As global demand for industrial inputs continues to rise, entrepreneurs and established businesses alike are turning to Dubai's free zones to capture a share of this lucrative market.
 Obtaining a Basic Industrial Chemicals Trading License at Dubai South Business Hub Free Zone is one of the most direct routes into this sector, offering a regulated, internationally connected, and cost-efficient base for chemical commodity trade.

-What Is the Basic Industrial Chemicals Trading Licence?
+What Is the Basic Industrial Chemicals Trading License?

-The Basic Industrial Chemicals Trading Licence falls under Activity Code 4669.81, classified within the Trading Licence category.
+The Basic Industrial Chemicals Trading License falls under Activity Code 4669.81, classified within the Trading License category.
 It authorises the holder to buy, sell, import, export, and re-export basic industrial chemicals on a wholesale basis.
 This covers a broad range of chemical commodities used as raw materials or intermediaries in manufacturing, agriculture, construction, and other industrial processes.

-Typical products that fall within this licence activity include:
+Typical products that fall within this license activity include:

 Basic organic and inorganic chemicals